-RE:View Star Trek II The Wrath of Khan (Part 1)
+RE:View – Star Trek II: The Wrath of Khan

-RE:View Star Trek II The Wrath of Khan (Part 1)
+RE:View – Star Trek II: The Wrath of Khan

 Most sequels follow in the footsteps of a massively successful first movie.
 This film on the other hand was born from the ashes of Star Trek the Motion Picture.
 While STMP isn’t the best movie in the series, it is pretty far from the worst.
 If you have a chance to see Robert Wise’s Director’s Cut, it’s definitely worth a look.

 It was however horrifically expensive to make.
 It cost $35 million and back in 1979 that was a studio-breaking amount of money.
+Michael Eisner hated spending money on the best of days and $35 large nearly gave him a heart attack.
 Worse still Paramount had been forced to put out a blind bid to the exhibitors.
-The theaters coughed up $30 million to show it but if Star Trek didn’t make its release date, they were going to hit Paramount with a lawsuit that would bankrupt the studio.
+The theaters coughed up $30 million to show it, but if Star Trek didn’t make its release date they were going to hit Paramount with a lawsuit that would bankrupt the studio.

 Institutional investors were very nervous, and no company likes that.

-They needed somebody who would deliver the movie within budget and damn it on time.
+Michael Eisener needed somebody who could deliver the movie within budget and damn it on time.
 Six Million Dollar Man producer Harve Bennet had a good track record for doing exactly that, so he was handed the keys to the Enterprise.

 First things first Bennet would need were a writer and a producer.

 He picked Jack Sowards as his scribbler.
 Wrath of Khan is Sowards only theatrical release, everything else he ever wrote was for TV.
 Obvious choice so far as Bennet was concerned, he knew Sowards could deliver the magic combination of good and fast.
 He didn’t have a deep bench of work so far as science fiction was concerned, it was mostly cop shows and westerns.
-His only other Star Trek credit is for a single episode of STNG, where he got to personally experience the horror of working for Gene Roddenberry at that time in his life when it is universally agreed that he was at his worst.
+His only other Star Trek credit is for a single episode of Star Trek: The Next Generation, where he got to personally experience the horror of working for Gene Roddenberry at that time in his life when it is universally agreed that the Great Bird of the Galaxy was at his worst.

 Bennet’s go-to guy as a producer was Robert Sallin, this was also his only Star Trek credit.

 These three musketeers received their marching orders from Paramount.
-Then, since none of them knew anything about Star Trek, they sat down for the three-day task of going through the entire series.
+Then, since none of them knew anything about Star Trek, they sat down for the three-day task of binging through the entire series.

 There was one episode that really stood out to all three men.
 Space Seed, written by Gene L. Coon (naturally).
 It was about a world conquering gene-engineered super-soldier.
 The ending of the episode had an implied sequel.
 After Khan was defeated and exiled along with his men and treacherous girlfriend, Kirk wonders what kind of world they would find when they came back?